ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 Each tier includes the privileges of the preceding tiers.

-Staff privileges are distinct from the Board of Directors, General Manager, and Site Manager(s), which hold executive/legislative/judicial powers, although in practice virtually all Directors are staffers.
+Staff privileges are distinct from the Board of Directors and Officers, which hold legislative and executive powers respectively, although in practice virtually all Directors are staffers.

 ## Staff